cswclui/katacoda-scenarios-1/12factor-006/step03.md

 ```

-Each of these images represent a distinct, stateless process

 **WHERE**

 * **customer** is a process that is an emulation of a customer buying food at a food counter in a food court
 * **burgerqueen** is a food counter in the food court
 * **hobos** is a food counter in the food court
 * **iowafried** is a food counter in the food court

+Each of these images represent of the distinct, stateless containers that will make up the processes for the entirety of the demonstration application.

 ***Next: Running the demonstration application***